pranaycb/pranaycb/README.md

 - 👋 Hi, I’m Pranay Chakraborty.
 I am a self taught computer programmer.
 - 💖 I love to learn new things and share with others
-- 🌱 I’m currently learning Flutter Mobile All Development
+- 🌱 I’m currently learning Flutter Mobile App Development
 - 📫 If you want to contact with me please send me email at pranay.ctg@gmail.com

 <!---